PhoeniXAbhisheK/Applications/README.md

 ## fccWikiViewer
 A simple search where you can search for anything and get results from Wikipedia using Wikipedia API, or get a random Wikipedia page searched.

+## fccTwitchAPI
+A project made using Twitch API, that gets the current status of channels(streaming or offline) and displays details.